schoobani/persian-generative-chatbot/README.md

 }
 ```

-The following table shows some stats on the process of crawling the dataset (The table is getting updatad constantly)
+The following table shows some stats on the process of crawling the dataset (The table is getting updatad constantly).

 | Total Targeted Topics |  Crawled  | Crawled Conversation Pairs |  Size  |
 | :-------------------: | :-------: | :------------------------: | :----: |